• Don’t hesitate to contact us! 703-299-9898703-574-8059

 • Phone Call Checks

 This type of care is provided when someone needs care around the clock.
 For safety reasons, live-in care is not right for everyone.
 If a patient is not able to call for help during the night, a live-in caregiver will not be appropriate.
 This type of caregiver will be sleeping at night and may not hear the patient trying to get up.
 This can result in a fall or serious injury.
-The alternative to “live-in” care is when the agency provides caregivers that are required to remain awake at all times.
-In these cases, the same caregiver will not spend the night, but will be substituted for a caregiver that is rested and prepared to stay awake through the night to provide assistance when needed.
+The alternative to “live-in” care is when the agency provides caregivers who are required to remain awake at all times.
+In these cases, the same caregiver will not spend the night but will be substituted for a caregiver who is rested and prepared to stay awake through the night to provide assistance when needed.